cozy/cozy.github.io/src/tutorials/konnector.md

  - [linkBankOperations](https://github.com/cozy/cozy-konnector-libs/blob/master/packages/cozy-konnector-libs/docs/api.md#linkbankoperations) to link a bill to a bank operation
  - [saveBills](https://github.com/cozy/cozy-konnector-libs/blob/master/packages/cozy-konnector-libs/docs/api.md#savebills) which uses hydrateAndFilter, addData, saveFiles and linkBankOperations and which is specific to bills
  - [updateOrCreate](https://github.com/cozy/cozy-konnector-libs/blob/master/packages/cozy-konnector-libs/docs/api.md#updateorcreate) create or update documents inside database
+  - [htmlToPDF]() to convert HTML code to PDF content to insert into a PDF file created with the `createCozyPDFDocument` function
+ - [createCozyPDFDocument]() to create a new PDF file to pass to `htmlToPDF`

 ## Linking your connector to a cozy : `dev mode`